 One of the beauties of dabbing with concentrate is you are not confined to the typical smoking methods of burning bud.
 There are many ways to dab, and because dabbing is becoming such a popular thing among regular cannabis users, there’s always some new way to use dabs and waxes showing up in dispensaries and shops.
 Just like those who primarily smoke marijuana in the traditional way, you may want to experiment with different ways to dab until you find a way that suits you and your lifestyle.

-A dab rig come in many different sizes and styles.
+A dab rig comes in many different sizes and styles.
 They typically consist of a nail where the wax is placed for heating, a glass piece with water percolation, and a few other components that can vary according to rig style.
-Nails can come in different types of material: quartz, ceramic, titanium.
+Nails can come in different types of material including quartz, ceramic, titanium.
 Most experienced dabbers recommend quartz nails.
-In order to use a dab rig, you do need a torch to heat the cannabis concentrate on the nail to the correct temperature.
+In order to use a dab rig, you need a torch to heat the nail and concentrate to the correct temperature for vaporization.

 If the whole idea of holding a small blow torch to the wax concentrate in a rig or in a pipe sounds intimidating, an electrical nail is probably going to be a preferred dabbing method for you.
-An electric nail looks a lot like any other dabbing rig, but instead of direct flame for heating, the device has an electric heater that you just turn on.
+An e-nail allows users to set a specific temperature on the heating module that will automatically heat up your nail for you.
+Using an e-nail to take a dab is similar to using a regular nail, but instead of using a hand torch to heat the nail, electricity does it for you automatically.
 One of the advantages of using an electric nail, especially with a high-end model, is you get power over burning temperature, which can affect the effects you experience and how the vapors taste.

 Firing On a Health Stone in a Pipe